Annual Security Report/Clery Statistics.

 Public Safety personnel have received critical incident response training and are typically the first responders to emergencies and other serious incidents, as described in more detail below.
 Drew Public Safety, the Madison Police Department and/or Madison Fire and Emergency Medical Services ordinarily respond to and work together to manage emergencies and threats.
 Depending on the nature of the incident, other Drew resources and state, county, local or federal agencies could also be involved in any response to an incident.

 Once an emergency or ongoing threat is confirmed, a campus-wide emergency notification and/or timely warning will be issued, utilizing Drew’s emergency text, voice and/or email notification procedures to alert students, faculty, staff and community members.
 Determination of the content of the notification, including what information will be disclosed at any given point in time and any required actions (such as evacuation to a safe location, shelter in place away from windows, secure entrances, secure residence halls and/or administrative or other campus facilities), as well as whom to notify, will be made by Drew Public Safety.
 The actual launch of the notification will normally be the responsibility of the Vice President of Communications, in consultation with Drew Public Safety.
-In the event that the Vice President is unavailable, that responsibility will lie, in descending order, with the Dean of Students, the Vice President of Campus Life and Student Affairs, the Director of Residence Life for Student Engagement.
+In the event that the Vice President is unavailable, that responsibility will lie, in descending order, with the Vice President of Campus Life and Student Affairs/Dean of Students, the Director of Residence Life for Student Engagement, and the Associate Dean of Students.

 In the event of an emergency requiring evacuation, the Department of Public Safety will respond initially and determine what appropriate steps can be taken to safely evacuate persons in need.
 As appropriate, the Madison Fire Department and/or Madison Police Department will be notified of the emergency and the need for assistance in evacuating individuals at risk from structures or locations.
 The Department of Public Safety will likely advise local authorities of the need for technical expertise or specialized assistance in evacuating persons and take other steps as appropriate to containing the situation and addressing the threat.